 About MWRD Management

 The MWRD Executive Director reports to the Board of Commissioners and manages day-to-day operations.
 Eight appointed department heads report to the Executive Director; these departments include Engineering, Finance, Human Resources, Information Technology, Law, Maintenance & Operations, Monitoring & Research and Procurement & Materials Management.
 Another department head level position is the Treasurer, who serves as the chief financial officer and is appointed by and reports to the Board.
-General Administration is a support unit reporting to the Executive Director and includes the Administrative Services Division, the Diversity-Affirmative Action section and the Public Affairs section.
+General Administration is a support unit reporting to the Executive Director and includes the Administrative Services Division, the Diversity-Affirmative Action section, the Environmental Justice section and the Public Affairs section.

 The Executive Director reports directly to the Board of Commissioners and manages the MWRD’s day-to-day operations.
 Eight appointed department heads, the Administrative Services Officer, the Diversity Administrator, and the Public and Intergovernmental Affairs Officer report directly to the Executive Director.